mcneel/rhino3dm/script/README.md

 ### build.py

-Once you have run the _setup.py_ script for a particular platform, you can use the _build.py_ script to generate the native library.
-The native library project is built into the same _build/[platform]/_ folder, sometimes in a subfolder, depending on the platform being targeted.
+Once you have run the _setup.py_ script for a particular platform, you can use the _build.py_ script to build the native library and there wrapper library (for .NET builds).
+The native library project is built into the same _src/build/[platform]/_ folder, sometimes in a subfolder, depending on the platform being targeted.

 You can run the _setup.py_ script like this:

 `python setup.py -p js`

-to build the native binary for JavaScript.
+to build the library for JavaScript.

 ## Wrapper projects